badshab454/ba/README.md

 # newsletter 2

-This is my personal project.
-I've created this site by html and css.
+This is a newsletter website.
+I've developed this site by html and css only.

+You can visit this site by clicking here https://badshab454.github.io/newsletter-2/